visualdiffer/visualdiffer.github.com/comparisonMethods.md

 <tr>
 <td>Compare file timestamps
 <br/>Very quick</td>
-<td>two file are identical if they have the same timestamp.
+<td>Two file are identical if they have the same timestamp.
 <br/>It is used the Unix <strong>last modified date</strong> for comparison.
 <br/>If file A timestamp is less than file B it is marked as <strong>older</strong> and it will be shown with different color.
 <br/>It is possible to set a span in seconds to consider two files with same timestamp, see below</td>